collapsed-stacks/startups/questions/604/need-resources-business-model-for-ecommerce-site.md

 - tagged: `business-plan`, `b2b`, `e-commerce`
 - score: 2

-<p>I am planning to open a eCommerce site.
-I am looking for any good resource on how to negotiate / contract with the wholesalers so that I can offer free shipping.</p>
+I am planning to open a eCommerce site.
+I am looking for any good resource on how to negotiate / contract with the wholesalers so that I can offer free shipping.

-<p>is there any specific business model or are there any consulting companies which help in accomplishing this?</p>
+is there any specific business model or are there any consulting companies which help in accomplishing this?

 ## Answer 619